CAT 2017 - Common Admission Test

-The dates of the Common Admission Test (CAT 2016) have been released by IIM Bangalore on 31 July, 2016.
-The test would be conducted only on ONE day: 4 December, 2016 (Sunday).
-The significant change this year from last year's exam is that CAT 2016 will be conducted in two slots on the same day.
+The dates of the Common Admission Test (CAT 2017) were released by IIM Lucknow on 30 July, 2017.
+The test will be conducted only on ONE day: 26 November, 2017 (Sunday).
+The significant change this year from last year's exam is that CAT 2017 will be conducted in two slots on the same day.

 - Quantitative Ability (QA) - 34 questions

 - Data Interpretation & Logical Reasoning (DILR)- 32 questions

 - Verbal & Reading Comprehension (VRC) - 34 questions

 CAT 2017 exam duration has been increased to 180 minutes from the previous 170 minutes.

 You can spend exactly 1 hour (60 minutes) on each of the section and then move on to the next section.
 You cannot switch between the different sections during the exam.

 All questions will not be multiple choice (MCQ) type.
 There will be some descriptive answers which you will have to type out on the screen.

 No tutorial will be provided before the start of the test, and candidates are advised to go through the tutorials carefully from the official website which will be available by 18 Oct, 2017.

 The total duration of CAT 2017 will be three hours and total number of questions is expected to be around 100.